GPII/universal/examples/deviceReporter/README.txt

 * win32_installedSolutions.json: example device reporter file for Windows 7
 * osx_installedSolutions.json: example device reporter file for OSX (darwin)

-NOTE that these entries are only meant as examples and not exaustive lists of solutions available on each platform.
+NOTE that these entries are only meant as examples and not exhaustive lists of solutions available on each platform.